DianaEP/personalized-cards/README.md

 - This issue will be addressed in future updates.

 ⚠️ **User & Postcard Connection Not Yet Implemented**
-- Form validation on the frontend is still missing.
+- ✅Form validation on the frontend is still missing.
-- Login and Register styling is missing.
+- ✅Login and Register styling is missing.
 - Download functionality for postcards is not yet implemented.
 - User Profile is not yet implemented so the user is not able to delete his account yet or logout.
 - On first reload it navigates to login even if the token is active.